 Bryn is a homeschooled high school graduate, class of 2018, who graduated with high honors.
 After completing a gap year, she plans to attend Lesley University this fall to study Expressive Arts and Music Therapy.
 Bryn has been a part of RIYT since 2011 and has learned much in her 8 years with the program.
 Her favorite roles include Beth March in Little Women, Belle in Beauty and the Beast, and Cinderella in Into the Woods.
 She spends her free time doing yoga, helping animals, making music, modeling, and going to the beach.
 She also works part-time as a Certified Nursing Assistant.
 Her favorite part of working for RIYT is having the opportunity to work with children and watch them grow.

 Connor, a senior at LaSalle Academy, has performed in community and regional theatre since the age of 11.
 His experience includes multiple RIYT productions, as well as productions at Ocean State Theatre, Trinity Repertory Company, Theatre by the Sea, and Stadium Theatre.
-Connor had the opportunity to participate in the University of Michigan’s 3-week musical theatre summer intensive, where he worked on all facets of musical theatre—singing, acting, dancing, and musical theatre history.
-He received 8 years of training in vocal technique and music, in addition to training in tap, jazz, ballet, acting, and acrobatics.
-This fall, Connor will be pursuing a BFA in Musical Theatre.
-Connor is grateful to Ann O’Grady for the opportunity to be a member of the RIYT staff.
+Connor participated in the University of Michigan’s 3-week musical theatre summer intensive, where he worked on all facets of musical theatre—singing, acting, dancing, and musical theatre history.
+He received 8 years of training in vocal technique and music, in addition to his training in tap, jazz, ballet, acting, and acrobatics.
+This fall, Connor will be pursuing a BFA in Musical Theatre at the Boston Conservatory at Berklee.

 Kristine Szrom — Costumer